 It seems like all people in romantic relationships long to experience this with each other and become frustrated when they don’t.
 I think there is a huge distinction between unconditional love and the ability to work well in a relationship.
 Many people love their partners but are not able to have a healthy relationship, so they leave the partnership.

-For example: You may love and adore your husband, but he has a drinking problem and he won’t seek help.
-As much as you love him, you don’t want to live with a person that has unhealthy habits that impact your life in a negative way.
+For example, you may love and adore your husband, but he has a drinking problem and he won’t seek help.
+As much as you love him, you don’t want to live with a person that has unhealthy habits that negatively impact your life.
 Another example might be; you adore and love your wife but she is verbally abusive when angry, behavior she learned growing up in an abusive home.
 She refuses to go to therapy or to learn anger management techniques.
 As much as you love her, you also have to take care of yourself and set boundaries so that you can remain healthy.

 Relationships require effort, communication, give and take, anger management, and daily loving gestures shown towards your partner.
 While you may feel unconditional love for someone, you also can’t allow yourself to be treated badly and suffer in the process.
 It is equally important to practice good self-care.
 And sometimes that means leaving someone you love.

 If you can’t stay with the one you love, send them unconditional love from afar.
 It’s okay.
-Send them every positive thought for their own betterment, if possible.
+Send them every positive thought for their betterment, if possible.
 You don’t have to fully sacrifice yourself for an idealized version of what “should” be.
-We can’t continually be someone’s emotional support system, without requiring the same.
+We can’t continually be someone’s emotional support system without receiving the same.

-Better to throw love in their direction from afar, rather than lose sight of your own up close and personal.
+Better to throw love in their direction from afar, rather than lose sight of your own.